-- 1. If you have not yet download and extracted the tutorial data, click here to download it.
+- 1. If you have not yet downloaded and extracted the tutorial data, click here to download it.
 Then decompress (unzip) the file archive using the method of your choice. - 1.
-Double-click on the Salmonella_CT18_plus_gene.msa project file to launch it in MegAlign Pro.
+Double-click on the Salmonella CT18 plus gene.msa project file to launch it in MegAlign Pro.